Contractors affected by COVID-19 – is invoking force majeure the easier way to obtain relief and compensation?

 How to qualify the COVID-19 outbreak from a legal perspective?

-The novel coronavirus outbreak in Wuhan in the PRC, or (“COVID-19”) as it was named by the World Health Organization (“WHO”), is increasingly disrupting businesses on a worldwide scale.
+The novel coronavirus outbreak in Wuhan in the PRC, or (“COVID-19”) as it was named by the World Health Organisation (“WHO”), is increasingly disrupting businesses on a worldwide scale.
 Since January 2020, the outbreak has spread throughout the PRC and new pockets of infection are now confirmed in numerous other countries across the globe.

 Although COVID-19 appeared in PRC and has developed devastating effects in this country, it has also had a tremendous economic impact globally.
 While concerned governments have attempted to contain the spread of COVID-19 through quarantines, travel bans and other restrictions, their protective measures have inadvertently created an economic crisis with labour shortages, factory closures and supply chain disruptions in countries that are otherwise free from the infection.
 The widespread outbreak of the COVID-19 not only causes serious risks to human life.
 It has also severe and detrimental effects for industries around the world and in particular those, which like construction, use labour or products from the PRC as part of their supply chain.